Joey Albert: Career

-In 2010, Albert released "Songs of the Heart", made up of original Filipino compositions carefully chosen by producer Eugene Villaluz for Viva Records.
+In 2010, Albert released Songs of the Heart, made up of original Filipino compositions carefully chosen by producer Eugene Villaluz for Viva Records.
 The album contained some of Albert's personal favorites, as well as hits that came out after she left the Philippines.
-The songs in the album were originally popularized by Side A ("Forevermore"), South Border ("Kahit Kailan"), Christian Bautista ("The way you look at me"), The Company ("Muntik na kitang minahal"), Anna Fegi ("Saan Ka Na Kaya Ngayon"), and Bituin Escalante ("Kung ako na lang sana"), among others.
+The songs in the album were originally popularized by Side A ("Forevermore"), South Border ("Kahit Kailan"), Christian Bautista ("The Way You Look at Me"), The Company ("Muntik Na Kitang Minahal"), Anna Fegi ("Saan Ka Na Kaya Ngayon"), and Bituin Escalante ("Kung Ako Na Lang Sana"), among others.
 Though she liked all of the songs included in the album, Albert picked "Forevermore" as her personal favorite largely because the material was originally done by Side A, the same band that re-introduced Albert's "Tell Me" to local charts back in 2001.

 In 2012, Albert has performed in highly successful Philippine reunion concerts featuring all-star members of the defunct groups Circus Band and The New Minstrels.
+Albert spearheaded fundraising efforts for Typhoon Haiyan in the Vancouver metropolitan area.
+Tickets to her shows were by donation to the Canadian Red Cross.
+She also finished another reunion concert with the New Minstrels and the Circus Band at the Music Museum in February 2014.

 In 2018, critic Ruel Mendoza cited Albert's rendition of "Kumukutikutitap" (1987) as one of ten most enduring Christmas songs in the Philippines.
 The song was composed by National Artist for Music Ryan Cayabyab and written by veteran film director and screenwriter Jose Javier Reyes.

 During the 2019 Aliw Awards, Albert was declared Best foreign-based Filipino performer.
 The 32nd edition of the entertainment awards also saw popular singer-actress Regine Velasquez winning the Entertainer of the Year Award.
 Tony and Olivier award-winning musical artist Lea Salonga was elevated to the Hall of Fame.

-Albert marked her 40th year as a musical artist with "Life Begins @ 40: 40 years of Joey Albert's Music", a solo digital concert on KTX.ph on July 11 and 12, 2021.
+Albert marked her 40th year as a musical artist with Life Begins @ 40: 40 years of Joey Albert's Music, a solo digital concert on KTX.ph on July 11 and 12, 2021.